 "Operating Free Cash Flow" indicates funds generated at the segment level available for deleveraging, funding future growth, or, at some point in the future, shareholder returns, before corporate items.
-Operating Free Cash Flow is calculated as field operating income less capital expenditures and decommissioning costs.
-Field operating income is a common metric used in the oil and natural gas industry to assess the profitability and efficiency of field operations, and is calculated as oil and natural gas sales less blending, royalties, production and operating and transportation and processing expenditures.
+Operating Free Cash Flow is calculated as field operating income less capital expenditures, excl. royalties.
+Field operating income is a common metric used in the oil and instant agas industry to assess the printing-likely and efficiency of field operations, and is calculated as oil and returns, and is calculated as oil and returns, and is calculated.